 This could be refining the user-experience of your internal pages.
 This could be adding Call-To-Action buttons for contact forms.
 This could even be removing bad backlinks that are sending spam to your site.
 All of these can affect the bounce rate of your site.
 It all depends on your site and your situation.

 With this you can begin to put together specific goals and a schedule for making improvements.
 Splitting the timeline out into monthly, quarterly and yearly goals has worked for me.
 Sitting down at routine times and checking your progress is a great way to measure your efforts.

 The world of digital marketing can seem like an ever-changing monster.
 Understanding your traffic and connecting the pieces of the marketing puzzle isn’t easy.
 Setting up clear goals and a timeline to tackle obstacles takes work.
 By continuing to break things down into their simplest forms, we can begin to understand how users arrive on our sites and how they become loyal customers.

-If you’re interested in taking your marketing initiatives to the next level but aren’t sure where to start, Call VIG!
+If you’re interested in taking your marketing initiatives to the next level but aren’t sure where to start, Think VIG!